eukabuka/eukabuka.github.io/cfi_icall_analysis.md

 0x00000000000012b2 <+354>:	or     rax,rdx
 ```

 `rax` is initialized with the start address of the jump table.
-The base address is subtracted
+The base address is
-and divided by 8 to get the index.
-Ignore the `shl` instruction(and the subsequent `or`) for now.
+subtracted and divided by 8 to get the index.
+We can ignore the `shl` instruction
+(and the subsequent `or`) for now.

 Next, the index is (unsigned)compared against 2.